6 of the Best All-around Spinning Reels Today from 3 Iconic Brands

 The rotor assembly has also been re-designed, giving the reel a crisp bail mechanism, low friction roller clutch and a specially-coated line roller for reduced friction and smoother action.

-The reel’s G-Free Hagane body has been treated with Shimano’s E.I. corrosion resistant treatment, which further enhances the X-Protect feature to make the FJ more perfectly suited to saltwater fishing than the FI model while also raising its status as one of the best all-around, all-environments spinning reels ever made.
+The reel’s G-Free Hagane body has been treated with Shimano’s E.I. corrosion resistant treatment, which further enhances the X-Protect feature to make the FJ more perfectly suited to saltwater fishing than the FI model while also raising its status as one of the best all-around, all-environment spinning reels ever made.

 Another feature of this reel worthy of comment is the propulsion line management system.
 Through hours of test casting and computer simulations, the new propulsion spool lip design now provides longer casting distances as well as a significant decrease in wind knots and backlashing, two enduring banes of sportfishing.